SM48 / TEM2

 Second-hand ex-Ukrainian TEM2-5455, still in original livery; photo taken in Zduńska Wola Karsznice on September 23, 2009.

 Another picture of this locomotive, taken on August 30, 2010.
-Its current owner is Hagans Logistics.
+Its owner at that time was Hagans Logistics; it was sold to Majkoltrans in February 20111.

 TEM2-025 from the PCC Rail fleet, photographed near the Sosnowiec Jęzor depot on November 27, 2009.